-3.7.1 Report outcomes and approval
+3.7.1 REPORT OUTCOMES AND APPROVAL

-The outcome of the process will result in a panel report with a judgement of 'compliant' or 'not compliant' in respect of the standards, as specified in the European Approach The final panel report is submitted to QQI's Approval and Reviews Committee (ARC) for approval.
-Following the decision of the ARC the lead higher education institution is formally notified.
+The outcome of the process will result in a panel report with a judgement of 'compliant' or 'not compliant' in respect of the standards, as specified in the European Approach.

+The final panel report is submitted to QQI's Approval and Reviews Committee (ARC) for approval.
+Following the decision of the ARC the coordinating higher education institution is formally notified.